mean00/arduino-cmake/README.rst

+This is a fork of the original arduino-cmake project, but targetted at STM32duino and ESP32duino (WIP for ESP32)

 **STM32 Installation :**

 - Install a toolchain.
 I'd recommand using the arduino-stm32 toolchain available here https://github.com/stm32duino/arm-none-eabi-gcc .
 The code is about 50% smaller.